Joshua-Xie/cepheus/README.md

 ## Cepheus - Build and Manage Ceph Clusters

+#### Summary
+If you're like me then you just want to start going and you **may** read later :).
+Cepheus will do a full automated build of Ceph for any size cluster.
+To jump right in and build a Vagrant version of Ceph do the following:

+>./CEPH_UP -b -v

+1. The Vagrant version will allow you to build a 4 node system using VBox.
+2. It can take up to an hour depending on the machine your building this on!
+3. **It's doing A LOT!**
+4. You can test different versions of Ceph or whatever you can dream up.
+5. **It's doing A WHOLE LOT!**

+Details are below TL;DR...

+#### Cepheus
 Powerful and flexible automated build/maintenance and management environment for Ceph based on the following tools:

 >Ceph